 In Islamic dream interpretation, the importance of “true” dreams was first promulgated in the 7th century by Muhammad, the prophet and founder of the faith.
-Muhammad believed dreams were important, he said.
-After he was gone, further prophecy would only be revealed in dreams.
+Muhammad believed dreams were important.
+This was because after he was gone further prophecy would only be revealed in dreams.

 The first is a reflection of the thoughts and experiences one has during wakefulness.